« BackI'm a Professionaldaniel.haxx.seSubmitted by sprawl_ a year ago

 Rule of Acquisition #57: Good customers are as rare as latinum.
 Treasure them.

-• bravetraveler 3 hours ago
+• bravetraveler a year ago

 Time to drop all those web features

-• makach an hour ago
+• makach a year ago

 Well, there is a threshold to get these!
 Even though Microsoft hand these out to a non-significant number of people it is still not an easy feat to get one.